Samnite Wars: Aftermath

 When the Samnite War ended, the Romans moved to crush the Sabines who lived on the mountains to the east of Rome.
 Manius Curius Dentatus pushed deep into the Sabine territory between the rivers Nar (today's Nera, the main tributary of the River Tiber) and Anio (Aniene, another tributary of the Tiber) and the source of the River Avens (Velino).
 Spurius Carvilius confiscated large tracts of land in the plain around Reate (today's Rieti) and Amiternum (11 km from L’ Aquila), which he distributed to Roman settlers.
 Florus did not give the reasons for this campaign.
 Salmon speculates that "it might have been because of the part they had played or failed to play in the events of 296/295 [BC]."
 They let the Samnites cross their territory to go to Etruria.
 Forsythe also speculated that it may have been a punishment for this.
 Livy mentioned that Dentatus subdued the rebellious Sabines.
 The Sabines were given citizenship without the right to vote (civitas sine suffragio), which meant that their territory was effectively annexed to the Roman Republic.
 Reate and Amiternum were given full Roman citizenship (civitas optimo iure) in 268 BC.

 Cornell notes that Rome also conquered the Praetutii.
 They lived to the east of the Sabines, on the Adriatic coast and were at odds with the Picentes, who were Roman allies.
 With these two conquests the Roman territory extended into the Apennines area next to her and a strip of it stretched to the Adriatic Sea.
 This, combined with the mentioned alliances struck after the Second Samnite War with the Marsi, Marrucini, and Paeligni (304 BC) and the Vestini (302 BC), gave Rome control of this part of central Italy.
 The Samnites were forced to become allies of Rome which must have been on unequal terms.
 Rome offered a friendship treaty (foedus amicitiae) to those who allied with her voluntarily, but not to those who became allies as a result of defeat.
-The Romans also established a colony at Venusia, an important strategic point in south-eastern Samnium.
+The Romans also established a colony at Venusia, an important strategic point in south-eastern Samnia.
 The Lucanians retained their alliance with Rome.
 The result of the Samnite Wars was that Rome became the great power of Italy and controlled a large portion of it.